ofabricio/calm/README.md

 ## GrabUndo

 GrabUndo can be used to undo (remove) tokens grabbed by GrabMany.
+It removes when the current matcher returns false.
 This is usually used along with [Rewind](#Rewind), since when a match rewinds you might want to discard grabbed tokens.
 See an example [here](grabber_test.go).